 ABAC

-ABAC (Attribute-Based Access Control): A Complete Guide
+What Is ABAC (Attribute-Based Access Control): A Practical Guide [2024]

 ABAC (Attribute-Based Access Control) is an evolution of the more traditional RBAC (Role-Based Access Control) methodology.
 It allows the use of additional attributes for a more granular approach.
 The option of using user, environment, and resource attributes is now allowing SaaS businesses to address more complex use cases.
 Let’s learn more.